whatwg/cookiestore/explainer.md

 The Cookie Store API does not change the access level for Service Workers.

-We think that Service Workers can currently effectively access the cookies of any URL under their scope.
+Service Workers can currently access the cookies of any URL under their scope.
 For example, a Service Worker could respond to any top-level request with an HTML document embedding an `<iframe>` pointing to the desired URL.
-When responding to the request for that URL, the Service Worker can respond with an HTML document containing a `<script>` that implements a postMessage API that proxies the Service Worker's access to the `document.cookie` API.
+When responding to the request for that URL, the Service Worker can respond with an HTML document containing a `<script>` that proxies the Service Worker's access to the `document.cookie` API using `postMessage`.

-For this reason we think that the API does not change the security properties of cookies on the Web Platform.

 ### Expiration Dates